maxmakovskiy/retrivium/README.md

 - [maxmakovskiy](https://github.com/maxmakovskiy)
 - [AlterSpectre](https://github.com/AlterSpectre)

-kindly note the project graphic / charts are generated with the help of ChatGPT.
+kindly note the content of README file was generated with the help of ChatGPT.

 ---